 Irregular blood flow can lead to fatigue as the heart begins to overwork, attempting to increase blood circulation.
 Further, muscles suffering from oxygen deficiency do not perform efficiently and can also lead to low energy.
 While the effects can compound, they may be slow and gradual, making the primary cause difficult to detect.

 One of the most reliable methods for detecting the presence of varicose veins is the use of vascular ultrasound.
 High quality imaging can reveal abnormalities and blockage within veins.
 It can also show the quality of blood circulation in the surrounding areas.

 While other medical professionals may be licensed to perform evaluations with regard to varicose veins, a board certified vascular surgeon is best suited to diagnose and appropriately treat the full range of medical needs.
 These professionals have focused their education and professional careers specifically on the diagnosis and treatment of vascular medical problems.

 One of the country’s top-rated vascular teams is located in Southern California.
-The highly regarded board certified vascular surgeons at Empire Vein Specialists are available in Riverside, Ontario, Temecula, and Victorville to treat your varicose vein problems.
+The highly regarded board certified vascular surgeons at Empire Vein Specialists are available in Inland Empire, Riverside, San Bernardino, Moreno Valley, and surrounding areas of California to treat your varicose vein problems.
 If you are experiencing any of the common symptoms, please contact our office now at 1-800-VARICOSE to schedule a free consultation.